 Take a hard look at your strengths and weaknesses.
 As you evaluate the opportunities in the marketplace, do a SWOT (strengths, weaknesses, opportunities, and threats) analysis to see how you measure up internally.
 Look at what is unique about your product or service compared with those of your major competitors.

 Analyze the main environmental factors that affect your business.
 At a minimum, take a look at the economic climate in the industry in which you plan to do business in the coming year.

 Is it in growth mode, or has it been adversely affected by the current economic conditions?
 Are there regulatory issues that may affect your ability to grow your business?
 Those are factors that are beyond your control, but they have a direct and immediate effect on where you should spend your time and dollars in the coming year.

 2. The Market

-Do an in-depth assessment of your competition.
+Do an in-depth assessment of your competition and their marketing strategy.
 Who are your toughest competitors?
 What are they doing to entice customers to buy their products or services?
 Are they doing something that you aren't?